As performing artists denounce or stay allied with Putin, history offers some lessons

 She adds: "At what point can we try to hold on to the idea that art can bring us together even in times of conflict, and that art can be the bridge, so to speak, that we can use to communicate with others across these terrible times and terrible moments?
 I think the answer always, to my mind, is to think flexibly and to really have a context behind the decision."

-For now, each individual and institution is left making their own choices.
+For now, each individual and institution are left making their own choices.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.